waikoo/guess-my-number/README.md

 If you find any issues or have suggestions for improvements, feel free to open an issue or submit a pull request.

+## Special Thanks

+A heartfelt thank you to my wife for her invaluable contributions and support throughout this project.
+Her attention to detail and keen eye for design have helped polish it to perfection.

+Check out her work on (Dribble)[https://dribbble.com/Lyonixa].

 ## License

 This project is licensed under the terms of the MIT License.
-The full text of the license can be found in the [LICENSE.txt](https://chat.openai.com/c/LICENSE.txt) file.
+The full text of the license can be found in the [LICENSE.txt](LICENSE.txt) file.